 Have the Self discuss the benefits of making the change.

 Uncover and discuss alternative behaviors that will provide the same benefits as the problem behavior.

 Discuss other the benefits of changing to the new behavior.

 Have both sides come to a win-win agreement where both sides have their needs met.

 Do any forgiveness work that needs to be done between the two sides.

 Merge the two side back together as one.

 As usual, the process ends with appropriate suggestions for change.
 Here we have uncovered the cause of the inability of the client to come to full resolution of the problem.
 And, we have provided an alternative, but need fulfilling alternative behavior.
 This is set up as an agreement between the parts.
 If there is any reluctance between the parts in this intra-psychic mediation, then a trial period can be agreed upon, where a next session can be set up to evaluate the success of the agreement and make any further changes that may be need to encourage ongoing success.

-This had been a quick overview of 5-PATH a systematic approach to doing hypnotherapy, which is almost universally effective in the problems that our clients face.
-It can be modified to suit the client and application by the therapist.
+This had been a quick overview of 5-PATH a systematic approach to doing hypnosis, which is almost universally effective in the problems that our clients face.
+It can be modified to suit the client and application by the hypnotist.

 If you have further questions about this process please contact me.